A Survey on Multilingual Mental Disorders Detection from Social Media Data

 \paragraph{Mental health metaphors~~} Indicators of mental disorders are often displayed through metaphors.
 Depression is often described as weight, pressure, or darkness, and is often portrayed using containment metaphors \cite{charteris2012shattering}.
-Metaphors are often used by individuals to articulate their experience and psychologists in the therapeutic process \cite{mould2010use}.
+Metaphors are used by individuals to articulate their experiences, and psychologists use them in the therapeutic process \cite{mould2010use}.
 Mental illness metaphors have been extensively studied in English \cite{charteris2012shattering,lazard2016using} and have been used to predict mental states \cite{shi2021predicting,zhang2021mam}.
-With the exception of research in Spanish \cite{coll2023metaphor}, there is a notable lack of resources to understand metaphors of mental illness in other languages.
+With the exception of research in Spanish \cite{coll2023metaphor}, there is a lack of resources to understand metaphors of mental illness beyond English.

-It is essential to consider the various cultural and multilingual differences when developing automated methods to predict mental disorders based on language.
-These differences may explain why many studies have shown that models designed to predict mental illnesses often fail to generalize \cite{ aguirre2021gender, abdelkadir2024diverse}.
+Considering cultural and multilingual differences is crucial when developing automated methods for predicting mental disorders based on language.
+These variations may explain the failure of many predictive models to generalize effectively \cite{aguirre2021gender, abdelkadir2024diverse}.